Credit card debt relief helps you pay off credit card debt for less than you owed.

 Negotiating Credit Card Debt Relief With A Collection Agency

 In cases where payments are overdue by six months or more, the credit card company may assign the case to a collection agency.
-Collection agencies are companies that specialize in recovering delinquent debts, usually on behalf of the original creditor.
+Collection agencies are companies that specialize in recovering delinquent debts, usually on behalf

 Collection agencies are paid with a percentage of the debt that they collect from you, so expect them to know how to drive a hard bargain.
 This is where consumer protection law –The FDCPA– springs into action.